akheron/jansson/doc/apiref.rst

 ``JSON_REAL_PRECISION(n)``
    Output all real numbers with at most *n* digits of precision.
-The valid range for *n* is between 0 and 31 (inclusive), and other values result in an undefined behavior.
+The valid range for *n* is between -31 and 31 (inclusive).
+Positive values use the shortest representation (exponential or decimal point).
+   Negative values between -31 and -1 force decimal floating point output.
+   Other values result in an undefined behavior.

    By default, the precision is 17, to correctly and losslessly encode all IEEE 754 double precision floating point numbers.